Skip to main content

 • ed., A History of Norway and the Passion and Miracles of the Blessed Óláfr trans.
 Devra Kunin (2001).

-I am currently working on visions of Mercia in twentieth-century literature and culture.
-My other current research interests include the place of Old Norse literature in World Literature studies and exploring what Old Norse and Old English literature can contribute to ecocriticism and the environmental humanities.
+My current research interests include the place of Old Norse literature in World Literature studies and the contribution that research on Old Norse and Old English literature can make to ecocriticism and the environmental humanities.

 I served as President of the Viking Society for Northern Research from 2018 to 2020.
-I am co-editor of the publications of the Viking Society and one of the editors of its journal Saga-Book.
-In 2020 I also became one of the editors of the Viking Collection book series, published by the University Press of Southern Denmark.
+I am co-editor of the publications of the Viking Society and was an editor of its journal Saga-Book from 2004 to 2023.
+Since 2020 I have also been one of the editors of the Viking Collection book series, published by the University Press of Southern Denmark.

 2022